kodi-community-addons/script.skin.helper.service/README.md

 ```
 Provides a list of the shows from the library that are airing today - requires script.tv.show.next.aired
 Note: The widget will only be retrieved once a day.
 If you wan to refresh it more often it's recommended to use the reload= parameter in combination with a window property.
 For example set a window prop in the onunload event of home.xml and clear it in the onload event of home.xml or the other way around.
-Note 2: If you want to use these commands in the skinshortcuts overrides.xml you have to replace & with '&amp;'

 ________________________________________________________________________________________________________

 #####Favourites